rafaqz/DimensionalData.jl/docs/src/object_modification.md

 ## `rebuild`

 [`rebuild`](@ref) is one of the core functions of DimensionalData.jl.
 Basically everything uses it somewhere.
-And you can to, with a few caveats.
+And you can too, with a few caveats.

 `rebuild` assumes you _know what you are doing_.
 You can quite eaily set values to things that don't make sense.
 The constructor may check a few things,